chamin19/chamin19/README.md

 🌱 I am interested in learning about AI and Machine Learning and its applications in Cyber Security.

-⚙️ I am currently working on a web-based application using AngularJS for a non-profit organization and AI-based project for removing PII from text.
+⚙️ I am currently working on a web-based management system using AngularJS for a non-profit organization and AI-based project for removing PII from text.

 ⚡ Learn more about my skills, experiences, and project on [my website](https://chamin19.github.io/).